AtharvaJam/atharvajam.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.

 awards:
   - title: Global Winner of Shell Eco-marathon 2021
     url: https://www.shellecomarathon.com/about/previous-seasons/2021-programme/virtual-programme-2021/virtual-league-table.html
     date: '2025-07-08'
     awarder: Shell Eco-marathon
     icon: coursera
-    summary: |
+    summary: |2-
       I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Atharva Jamsandekar is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.